Benoît Roux: Research

 His laboratory at the University of Chicago mostly uses theoretical techniques, such as classical molecular dynamics, to understand the functioning of biological systems at the molecular level.
 His research has investigated structure, dynamics, and the function of biological macromolecular systems such as ion channels, receptors, and protein kinases.

 He is a pioneer in the study of membrane proteins using molecular dynamics with explicit phospholipid molecules and solvent.

 His laboratory has also developed novel computational methods to improve efficiency and applicability of theoretical investigations to molecular recognition phenomena.
 His work has bridged theory and experiment in biophysics by employing ever-increasing computational power to further the understanding of the molecular basis of life.

 Works

 In 1996, he co-authored Biological Membranes: A Molecular Perspective from Computation and Experiment with Kenneth M. Merz.
-In 2021, he authored a text on biophysical simulation, Computational Modeling and Simulations of Biomolecular Systems.
+In 2001, he co-edited a book with Oren M. Becker, Alexander D. MacKerell Jr., Benoit Roux, Masakatsu Watanabe, Computational Biochemistry and Biophysics.
+In 2021, he authored a text on biophysical theory and simulations, Computational Modeling and Simulations of Biomolecular Systems.